z-iz/42_philosophers/README.md

 2. Forks lie in the center of the table.
 Philosophers should be represented by **threads** and forks by a **semaphore**;
 3. Forks lie in the center of the table.
 Philosophers should be represented by **processes** and forks by a **semaphore**.

-The solutions are implemented in three C programs - philo_one, philo_two and philo_three.
+The solutions are implemented in the three C programs - philo_one, philo_two and philo_three.

 ## Usage